 will be different than shown... **

-A) All 3 boxes (Scale Styles, Constrain Proportions, Resample Image) must be checked, as shown.4) (See Diagram 2) -B) Enter the desired pixel length on your longest side, as shown.
+A) If available, all 3 boxes (Scale Styles, Constrain Proportions, Resample Image) must be checked, as shown.4) (See Diagram 2) -B) Enter the desired pixel length on your longest side, as shown.

-C) Choose the proper Bicubic choice from the drop down list, as shown - - As this image was bigger than the new desired size, "Bicubic Sharper (best for reduction)" is chosen.
+C) Choose the proper Bicubic choice ("Resample" in newer versions of PS) from the drop down list, as shown - - As this image was bigger than the new desired size, "Automatic" or "Bicubic Sharper (best for reduction)" is chosen.

 D) Press the "OK" button - Your image is re-sized..